 L-theanine is a natural non-dietary amino acid present in green tea leaves.
 This amino acid can enhance your mood and sleep by increasing alpha-brainwave production.
-Unfortunately, drinking green tea will only give you nominal amounts of L-theanine; it is best to supplement with an efficacious dose by taking ZEN PM before bedtime.
+Unfortunately, drinking green tea will only give you nominal amounts of L-theanine; it is best to supplement with an effective dose by taking LEAN PM before bedtime.

-5-Hydroxytryptophan (5-HTP) is a metabolite of the essential amino acid L-tryptophan; it is ultimately necessary for your body to manufacture the “feel good” neurotransmitter serotonin (which induces calmness).
+5-Hydroxytryptophan (5-HTP) is a metabolite of the essential amino acid L-tryptophan; it is necessary for your body to manufacture the “feel good” neurotransmitter serotonin which induces calmness.
 5-HTP is readily extracted from the plant species Griffonia simplicifolia.
 Research suggests that taking 5-HTP about one hour prior to bedtime can increase the total time spent asleep and reduce the amount of time it takes to fall asleep.
 It also appears to be a strong appetite suppressant.

-Vitamin B6 (pyridoxal phosphate) is an essential micronutrient that works in conjunction with 5-HTP to help your body make key neurotransmitters that are necessary for enhancing your mood and ability to sleep (especially serotonin and melatonin).
-Some sleep supplements, like ZEN PM, contain melatonin along with vitamin B6 as they work synergistically to convert the excitatory neurotransmitter glutamate to the calming neurotransmitter gamma-aminobutyric acid (GABA).
+Vitamin B6 is an essential micronutrient that works together with 5-HTP to help your body make key neurotransmitters for enhancing your mood and ability to sleep, especially serotonin and melatonin.
+Some sleep supplements, like LEAN PM, contain melatonin along with vitamin B6 as they work synergistically to convert the excitatory neurotransmitter glutamate to the calming neurotransmitter gamma-aminobutyric acid (GABA).

-Of all the minerals, magnesium is ostensibly the one most humans are deficient in.
+Of all the minerals, magnesium is the one most humans are deficient in.
 Magnesium is an imperative cofactor in more than 300 enzymatic reactions in the body.
-Lacking nominal amounts of magnesium in your body can lead to deleterious health conditions, including depression, insomnia, fatigue, and poor bone health.
+Lacking magnesium in your body can lead to harmful health conditions, including depression, insomnia, fatigue, and poor bone health.

 Thus, supplementing with a highly bioavailable form of magnesium will help encourage bone mineralization, muscle building, physical performance, nerve impulse transmission, and sleep quality.

-The best magnesium supplements come in the magnesium citrate (or magnesium chelated to amino acids).
-Be wary as many magnesium supplements contain the rather worthless form of magnesium (magnesium oxide) which has very low bioavailability (roughly only 2% of magnesium oxide you ingest is useful to your body).2
+The best magnesium supplements come in the form of magnesium citrate (or magnesium chelated to amino acids).
+Be wary as many magnesium supplements contain the rather worthless form of magnesium: magnesium oxide.
+Magnesium oxide has very low bioavailability, and only around 2% of the magnesium oxide you ingest is useful to your body.

 - Sleep length is important but less so than sleep quality